briannededeugd/hcd/README.md

 #### Prioritise identity

 During the tests, Nicolette told us that she doesn't like dark interfaces.
 This is why I opted for a light and breezy design that's simple, straight-forward and easy on the eyes.
-Additionally, I considered changing the text to one about geography in week two as it's one of Nicolette's hobbies, and I put her name in the page's title.
+Additionally, I considered changed the text to a story about geography in week two as it's one of Nicolette's hobbies where she's the main character, and I put her name in the page's title.
 This application is just for her, and I hope that by making these changes, that shows.

 #### Add Nonsense